Xmetalfanx/linuxSetup/README.md

 ## Disclaimer

-- Standard Disclaimer about how I am not responsible about what scripts you run on your own computer or what mistakes may occur
+- Standard Disclaimer about how I am not responsible about what scripts you run on your own computer or what mistakes may occur.
+ALWAYS have backups "just in case" amd even redundant backups, in case your original backups have issues.

 ## Requirements